ansys/ansys-templates/README.rst

-Welcome to PyAnsys Templates
+Welcome to Ansys Templates
 ============================

-The ``pyansys-templates`` repository holds a collection of useful templates compliant with PyAnsys guidelines.
+The ``ansys-templates`` repository holds a collection of useful templates compliant with PyAnsys guidelines.
 It also provides the ``ansys-templates`` command line tool for interactively generating new projects based on previous templates.